Introduction to E3SM-Unified

 Key Features

-• Fully open source and community-maintained via GitHub.
+• Is fully open source and maintained in GitHub.

 Common Use Cases